odedindi/angularTodos/README.md

+*this repo is more for myself, my first angular app :)
 # Angular Todo Example with rx and gsap

-It is more for myself, my first angular app.

 <img src="./src/assets/Screenshot.png" height="600px" alt="screenshot">